VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 a) Wide-Grip Chin-Up

 Being the most difficult of the three positions, the Wide-grip Chin-Up utilises your Latisimus Dorsi (Lats), Trapezius (Traps), Rhomboids, and Thoracic Erector Spinae muscles.
-This is the most difficult as there is greater activation on your lats to be able to complete the movement.
+This is the most difficult as there is greater activation of your lats to be able to complete the movement.

 b) Neutral-Grip Chin-Up

-With the Neutral-Grip Chin-Up, engagement of the Biceps Brachii is involved during this movement, as to which can be much easier when compared to the Wide-Grip Chin-Up.
+With the Neutral-Grip Chin-Up, engagement of the Biceps Brachii is involved during this movement, which can be much easier when compared to the Wide-Grip Chin-Up.
 It is critical to note that, although there is a change in grip, lats, traps, and rhomboid activation are still present throughout, but not as heavily targeted.

 c) Under-Grip Chin-Up